 What Kinds of Compensation Can Florida Injury Victims Recover?

 Under state law, Florida injury victims can recover financial compensation to pay for a number of bills and recover money that is lost because of the injury.
-Often, victims must miss work due to their injuries, or they aren’t able to perform the same tasks as before the accident.
+Often, victims must miss work due to their injuries, or they are not able to perform the same tasks they could before prior to their injury.
 As a result, victims need reimbursement to continue to live a secure life.
 In Florida, victims may recover compensation for:

 - Current medical bills